Skip to content

 Stripe charges a fee per tax calculation API call.
 You can throttle tax calculation API calls to manage your costs.

 The examples below show how to calculate tax in a variety of scenarios.
-Stripe Tax only calculates tax in jurisdictions where you’re registered to collect tax and requires you to add your registrations in the Dashboard.
+Stripe Tax only calculates tax in jurisdictions where you’re registered to collect tax.
+You must add your registrations in the Dashboard.

 This example calculates tax for a US shipping address.
 The line item has a price of 10 USD and uses your account’s preset tax code.